Water Availability and Demand#

 Fort Collins Utilities regularly evaluates several factors to determine the status and condition of our raw water supply and resources to ensure ample water for our customers.

-National Oceanic and Atmospheric Administration (NOAA) climate outlooks for the northern Front Range and northern mountains, over the next three months show below-normal precipitation and above-normal temperature.
+National Oceanic and Atmospheric Administration (NOAA) climate outlooks for the northern Front Range and northern mountains is available at the button below.

 Mowing bluegrass 2.5"-3" tall will promote deeper rooting and shade the plant's root zone.
 Never cut more than 1/3 of the leaf blade.

 LED light bulbs use 75% less electricity than traditional incandescent light bulbs.

 Using an ENERGY STAR® programmable thermostat or wifi thermostat can help you better control your home's comfort and utility costs.